QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

    - in other timing protocols, other Bellman equations and associated  value functions will appear

-A theme of this lecture is that  timing protocols affect  outcomes.
+A theme of this lecture is that  timing protocols for government decisions affect  outcomes.

 We'll use ideas from  papers by Cagan {cite}`Cagan`, Calvo {cite}`Calvo1978`, and  Chang {cite}`chang1998credible` as well as from chapter 19 of {cite}`Ljungqvist2012`.